Analysis and Numerical Approximation of Stationary Second-Order Mean Field Game Partial Differential Inclusions

-It is easy to show that $F$ is strictly monotone and that $\langle G,\phi\rangle_{H^{-1}\times H_0^1}\geq 0$ for all $\phi\in H_0^1(\Omega)$ that is non-negative a.e.\ in $\Omega$.
+It is easy to show that $F$ is strictly monotone and that $\langle G,\phi\rangle_{H^{-1}\times H_0^1}\geq 0$ for all $\phi\in H_0^1(\Omega)$ that is nonnegative a.e.\ in $\Omega$.
 The exact solution is not known, so we measure the errors using a computed reference solution on a very fine mesh.
-To illustrate the discrete reference solution $(u,m)$ that we will consider, in Figure~\ref{fig: contour plot reference solution} we display contour plots of a discrete approximation for $(u,m)$ that we computed on a fine mesh.
-We note that the displayed approximation for $m$ is non-negative everywhere in $\Omega$.

-In Figure~\ref{exp-2:rel-err-plots} relative errors versus mesh size $h$ are plotted.
-These results were obtained with respect to a discrete reference solution $(u,m)$ that was computed on a much finer mesh than the approximation displayed in Figure~\ref{fig: contour plot reference solution}.
-The convergence rate of the value function approximations is now of optimal rate 1 since $u$ is smooth.
-The convergence rate of $H^1$-norm errors of the approximation of the density is now close to $\frac{1}{2}$, which is again optimal given the limited regularity of the density function $m$ as a result of the line singularity in the right-hand side source term $G$.
+To illustrate the discrete reference solution that we will consider, in Figure \ref{fig: contour plot reference solution} we display contour plots of the computed reference solution.
+We note that the displayed approximation for $m$ is nonnegative everywhere in $\Omega$.
+In Figure \ref{exp-2:rel-err-plots} we plot the relative errors versus mesh size $h$.
+These results were obtained with respect to a discrete reference solution $(u,m)$ that was computed on a much finer mesh than the approximation displayed in Figure \ref{fig: contour plot reference solution}.
+The convergence rate of the $H^1$-norm of the error in the approximations of the value function approximations is now 1, which is optimal as $u$ is smooth.
+The convergence rate of $H^1$-norm errors of the approximation of the density is close to $1/2$, which is the expected optimal rate given the limited regularity of the density function $m$ as a result of the line singularity in the right-hand side source term $G$.